michael-collins/3d-digital-art-and-design--oer/_exercises/maya-render-passes-in-mentalray/maya-render-passes-in-mentalray.md

 1. Watch tutorials on creating render passes.
 2. Create a new project folder called **_{{ page.submission-id }}-L3_** and set your scene to the project folder, and create the sub folders by choosing *File* → *Project Window → Accept.*
-3. Continue working on your Teddy Bear from previous lessons.
+3. Continue working on your model from previous lessons.
 Focus on creating interesting composition and contrast.
 4. Create lighting using image based lighting with at least one area light.
 5. Enable following features and settings:
-  a.
-Ambient Occlusion (Found in the spotlight attributes and the render settings)
+  - Ambient Occlusion (Found in the spotlight attributes and the render settings)
-  b.
-Shadows (Enable in area light attributes under raytracing)
+  - Shadows (Enable in area light attributes under raytracing)
-  c.
-Reflections (Enable in Mental Ray render settings)
+  - Reflections (Enable in Mental Ray render settings)
-  d.
-Global Illumination (Enable in Mental Ray render settings)
+  - Global Illumination (Enable in Mental Ray render settings)
-  e.
-Final Gathering (Enable in Mental Ray render settings)
+  - Final Gathering (Enable in Mental Ray render settings)
-  f.
-Unified Sampling Quality: 1.5 (Mental Ray render settings)
+  - Unified Sampling Quality: 1.5 (Mental Ray render settings)
-  g.
-Uncheck Default Light (Render Settings → Common → Render Options)
+  - Uncheck Default Light (Render Settings → Common → Render Options)
 6. In the Render Settings, under the common tab, change the image size to width of 640 and a height of 360.
 7. Create a new Render Layer in the Layer Editor.
 To do this, open the outliner and select your meshes by Command clicking to select multiple objects.
 Once your meshes are selected, open the Channel Box/Layer Editor and click on Layers → Create Layer from Selected.
 Then, click on Layer → Attributes.
 In the attributes, click on presets and choose Luminance Depth.
 You must dial in the settings to match your scene, or it will not render properly.
 Please see [this tutorial](http://www.digitaltutors.com/11/training.php?vid=10044&autoplay=1) for more detail.
 Repeat this process to create a Render Layer for Ambient Occlusion by choosing the Ambient Occlusion preset in the Render Layer attributes.
 Or, set it up manually by following [this tutorial](http://www.digitaltutors.com/11/training.php?vid=13589&autoplay=1).
 Again, tweak settings to your scene.
 ![image alt text](images/image_8.jpg)